Creating Safe Park Environments to Enhance Community Wellness

 - Providing people with a positive image and experience

-While a good design can create the preconditions for all of these things, it also needs to offer ease of element flow and diversity of interest for the youngest park goers to the oldest.
+While a good design can create the preconditions for all of these things, it also needs to offer ease of element flow and diversity of interest for the youngest park-goers to the oldest.
 Knowing the local community’s needs is key to determining the layout of any park.

 Factors to Consider When Creating Park Programs

 Park activities and functions are a must to draw the public in.
-A good program schedule will include diversity of activities and times to participate in them.
-Programs will also need to cater to young, old and groups.
+A good program schedule will include a diversity of activities and times to participate in them.
+Programs will also need to cater to young, old, and groups.
 They must include sports activities but can not rely only on these functions to support a steady use of the facility.
 Some things to consider when planning functions are: